 These kinds of partnerships put Basingstoke on the map, not just as a place that hosts culture, but as one that creates it.
 They give young people a reason to imagine their future here, where creativity is both celebrated and employable.

-Employment and Skills Officer
+Rachel Parker Employment and Skills Officer Basingstoke and Deane Borough Council

 Hospital Radio Basingstoke (HRB) is Basingstoke’s hospital health and wellbeing community radio station covering this year’s Basingstoke Festival.
 The station broadcasts around Basingstoke and the local area on DAB.
 Listen on your DAB+ radio, online via the HRB website or Tune In App, via your smart speaker.
 They are also of course around the hospital on bedside radios.